 Pregnancy in a study subject must be reported to AbbVie within 1 working day of the site becoming aware of the pregnancy.
-Administration of study drug may be continued at the investigator's discretion after discussion with the subject, if the benefit of continuing therapy is felt to outweigh the risk (Section 5.4.1).
-If a subject is discontinued, the subject will be monitored for SVR in the Post-Treatment Period as described in Section 5.1.3.
+Female subjects who report a positive pregnancy test during the DB or OL Treatment Period may be continued at the investigator's discretion after discussion with the subject, if the benefits of continuing therapy are felt to outweigh the risk (Section 5.4.1).
+Subjects who discontinued and received active drug either in the DB or OL Treatment Period will be monitored for SVR in the Post-Treatment Period as described in Section 5.1.4.